Arithmetic surface: Formal definition

 is a union of curves over $R/t$.

 Over a Dedekind scheme

 In even more generality, arithmetic surfaces can be defined over Dedekind schemes, a typical example of which is the spectrum of the ring of integers of a number field (which is the case above).
 An arithmetic surface is then a regular fibered surface over a Dedekind scheme of dimension one.
 This generalisation is useful, for example, it allows for base curves which are smooth and projective over finite fields, which is important in positive characteristic.

 Over Dedekind rings

 Arithmetic surfaces over Dedekind domains are the arithmetic analogue of fibered surfaces over algebraic curves.
 Arithmetic surfaces arise primarily in the context of number theory.
-In fact, given a curve $X$ over a number field $S$, there exists an arithmetic surface over the ring of integers $O_K$ whose generic fiber is isomorphic to $X$.
-In higher dimensions one may also consider arithmetic schemes.
+In fact, given a curve $X$ over a number field $K$, there exists an arithmetic surface over the ring of integers $\mathcal{O}_K$ whose generic fiber is isomorphic to $X$.
+In higher dimensions, one may also consider arithmetic schemes.